danielsaidi/website_danielsaidi/collections/_posts/2020/2020-05-27-modify-dates.md

 date.addingTimeInterval(3600)
 ```

 However, I find `addingTimeInterval` cumbersome to use when you want more fine-grained control or use larger units than seconds.
-Also, the resulting code isn't that readable.
+Also, the code isn't that readable.

 ## More readable extensions